 Tourism of Dooars

 Bagdogra is the nearest Airport and NJP is the major railhead.
-Both are in the outskirts of Siliguri town which is the transit hub for the entire region.
-However there are a number of train stations within Dooars including Alipurduar, Coochbehar, Hasimara and Malbazar.
-All trains travelling to North East of India has to pass through Dooars and stops at one or the other of these stations.
+Both are on the outskirts of Siliguri town which is the transit hub for the entire region.
+However, there are several train stations within Dooars including Alipurduar, Coochbehar, Hasimara and Malbazar.
+All trains travelling to North East of India have to pass through Dooars and stop at one or the other of these stations.

-Tribal culture with its folk dance, drama, songs and folk lore is an integral part of the culture of the region.
-The tribal communities of Raj Bangshi, Mech, Rava, Toto, Limboo, Lepcha and the Bengali and Nepali community populate the region and provide a rich flavour to the rich cultural diversity of Dooars.
+Tribal culture with its folk dance, drama, songs and folklore is an integral part of the culture of the region.
+The tribal communities of Raj Bangshi, Mech, Rava, Toto, Limboo, Lepcha and the Bengali and Nepali communities populate the region and provide a rich flavour to the rich cultural diversity of Dooars.

 The majority of people in Dooars belong to the Bengali community followed by the Rajbangshi tribe.
 Many festivals among the Bengali community and Rajbangshi are similar like the Durga Puja, Kali Puja, Manosha Puja etc. On the occasion of Manosha Puja – worship of the serpent Goddess – village fairs, dramas and festivals are held and villagers pray for good crops.

-Folk drama of Dooars includes the ‘chor chunni’ and ‘dham gaan’ is a popular folk song.
-Rajbangshi’s most popular songs are the ‘Bhawaiya Gaan’ – devotional and love songs – which is very famous in Bengal.
+The folk drama of Dooars includes the ‘chor chunni’ and ‘Dham gaan’ is a popular folk song.
+Rajbangshi’s most popular songs are the ‘Bhawaiya Gaan’ – devotional and love songs – which are very famous in Bengal.